 How do you describe a middle school student?
 This complex transitional stage in life embodies so many changes.
 At Banner, our experienced and dedicated faculty addresses these developmental needs by nurturing and challenging each child to reach his or her potential.
 Whether in the science lab or on the soccer field, Middle School students are fully engaged .
 Banner Middle School students have spirit – the spirit to examine, explore, reach, ponder, demonstrate … and achieve.
 In so doing, they gain self-confidence and a mastery of skills in Language Arts, Math, Science, History, Spanish, Technology, Visual Art, Health &Physical Education, and Music & Performing Arts.

 The Banner Middle School incorporates grades 5 through 8, based in homerooms with a 6-period day.
 Technology integration, band, performing and visual art, as well as P.E., are scheduled year-round along with the core academic subjects.
-Field trips throughout the year complement the program.
+Field trips off campus as well as special assembly speakers throughout the year complement the program.

 Highlights Of Our Curriculum